-As a suitable acquisition has not been identified, there is also a risk that the company may not be a going concern, see note 2 to the financial statements.
-In addition, an explanation of the Company's financial risk management objectives, policies and strategies is set out in note 9.
+An explanation of the Company's financial risk management objectives, policies and strategies is set out in note 8.

 Effect of Covid 19

 During the first half of the calendar year 2020, the widely reported Covid 19 pandemic effected business and economies throughout the globe.
 Given the nature of operations of the Company the effect has been minimal to date, although some added headwinds might be experienced resulting in a longer period of time to identify and execute a chosen acquisition of a business due to the overall slowdown in the global economy and travel restrictions.